To learn the transport by the pain,

 Of the mysterious bard!

-We are busy working to bring Emily Dickinson's "To learn the transport by the pain" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "To learn the transport by the pain" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "To learn the transport by the pain" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.